-Visual Basic 2005 sometimes raises COM errors such as "Error 0x800A017F CTL_E_SETNOTSUPPORTED" when you pass
+Visual Basic .NET sometimes raises COM errors such as, "Error 0x800A017F CTL_E_SETNOTSUPPORTED", when you pass

 ReadOnly properties of some older ActiveX controls as

 ByRef parameters to other procedures.
 Similar procedure calls from Visual Basic 6.0 do not raise an error, and the parameters are treated as if you passed them by value.
-The error message you see in Visual Basic 2005 is the COM object reporting that you are trying to change a property that does not have a property
+The Visual Basic .NET error message indicates that you are trying to change a property that does not have a property

 If you have access to the procedure being called, you can prevent this error by using the